Valsodark/Api_rnn/README.md

 Where [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs) is ran with [Swagger](https://swagger.io/) which is a open-source GUI for API development or you can use [Postman](https://web.postman.co/) or [curl](https://curl.se/).

+## Aditional Info
+This is the general idea but their is still alot that can be added in this project.